Camilo-116/DockerWebService/README.md

 2. `curl http://localhost:5000/tablaS/<id>` creates a new session generating a hash with ID and Time Stamp.
 (To test 4 hours period.
 Use this format for Time Stamp:%Y-%m-%dT%H:%M:%S)
 3. `curl http://localhost:5000/tablaS/<id>/<ts>` creates a new session generating a hash with ID and manual Time Stamp.
 4. `curl http://localhost:5000/tablaA/<id>/<hash>` marks attendance with student ID and checks if the hash is valid (It is within 4 hours of hash generation).
-5. `curl http://localhost:5000/tablaS` returns a JSON of attendance of all sessions.
+5. `curl http://localhost:5000/tablaS` returns a JSON of all sessions.
-6. `curl http://localhost:5000/tablaA` returns a JSON of all generated sessions attendances.
+6. `curl http://localhost:5000/tablaA` returns a JSON of all generated session's attendances.
 7. `curl http://localhost:5000/delete` deletes content of both tables.